-- the inside groove of the guide bar rails is worn. - the guide bar is bent or cracked. - excess heating or burning of the rails is noted.
+- the inside groove of the guide bar rail is worn. - excess heating or burning of the rail is noted.

-- Move stop switch to the "STOP" position. - Clean all saw dust and any other debris from the guide bar groove and guide bar oil lubrication hole. - Lubricate guide bar nose sprocket after each use. - Burring of bar rails is a normal process of guide bar rail wear.
+- Move stope switch to the "STOP: position. - Clean all saw dust and any other debris from the guide bar groove and guide bar oil lubrication. - Lubricate guide bar nose sprocket after use. - Burring of bar rails is a normal process of guide bar rail wear.
 Remove these burrs by filing guide bar rail side edges square with a flat file.

-CHECK VIBRATION MOUNTS (Fig. 44)
+CHECK VIBRATION MOUNTS (Fig. 42)

-Your chain saw is designed with an Anti-Vibration (AV) system that decreases the amount of vibration transferred from the main body to the handles.
+Your chain saw is designed with an Anti-Vibration (AV) system that decreases the amount of vibration transferred from the main body to the handle.